 Once pressed, I marinate the tofu overnight.
 Then, I grill the tofu in my grill basket and either refrigerate it until I am ready to use it or use it right then.
 Because the broccoli curry crunch salad is served cold, I grilled it the night before.

 Then, I cut it into bite-sized pieces to place on top of the broccoli curry salad.
 If you plan to eat this bowl hot, wait until the tofu has cooled to the touch before cutting.

 THE COMBINATIONS OF FLAVORS CREATES AN INCREDIBLE BROCCOLI CURRY SALAD

-The curry dressing, however, brings is all together with a deep, earthy-sweet taste.
-Since the dressing and the marinade are the same, with a little twist, the tofu has a grilled charred curry flavor, while the dressing is sweeter and slightly spicy.
+The curry dressing, however, brings it all together with a deep, earthy-sweet taste.
+Since the dressing and the marinade are the same, with a little twist, the tofu has a grilled, charred curry flavor, while the dressing is sweeter and slightly spicy.

-Once all together in a bowl, the ingredients meld together for an incredible marriage of flavors.
-Hot, or cold, this bowl is to die for.
-If you have extra dressing, use it in a wrap, on a salad or its a great dip for veggies or The Perfect Crispy Air-Fried Steak Fries
+Once all, together in a bowl, the ingredients meld together for an incredible marriage of flavors.
+Hot or cold, this bowl is to die for.
+If you have extra dressing, use it in a wrap, on a salad, or a great dip for veggies or The Perfect Crispy Air-Fried Steak Fries.

 And, if you are a broccoli curry fan, try these recipes: